kurokobo/awx-on-k3s/tips/https-redirection.md

 ## Enable redirects for other services in this repository

-You can also enable HTTPS redirection for [Git Repository](../git/), [Container Registry](../registry) and [Galaxy NG](../galaxy), which are included in this repository, by configuring Ingress as well.
+You can also enable HTTPS redirection for [Git repository](../git/), [container registry](../registry) and [Galaxy NG](../galaxy), which are included in this repository, by configuring Ingress as well.

 Add the following lines to the `ingress.yaml` for each resource,